griendt/gd6/docs/docs/phases/4_movement.md

 * If the attacker still has armies left, they will proceed to invade as usual.

 ??? example
-    Suppose an attacker sends `6` armies to a territory contains a Watchtower and one defending army.
+    Suppose an attacker sends `6` armies to a territory that contains a Watchtower and one defending army.
 Then the invasion proceeds as follows (and in this order):

     1. The attacker pays a penalty of `2` armies, so that `4` will continue the attack;
     2. The attacker pays an additional penalty of `2` armies to destroy the Watchtower, and has `2` left to attack;